 I have a confession to make – talking about sex on social media makes me feel physically sick.
 I see a comment that I know I have to respond to, and my stomach sinks.
 I start to feel queasy.
 My heart starts beating.
 I ask myself for a millionth time whether it would be better to just leave it, but having thought through the consequences of saying nothing, I know that in good conscience I cannot ignore it.
 So I brace myself.
 Here we go.

-I didn’t use to feel this way.
+Truth be told, I didn’t use to feel this way.
 I’m a retired medical doctor so I find all aspects of human biology fascinating (except phlegm – sorry I just can’t deal with phlegm, not happily anyway but that’s a story for another time.
 Yours, an ironically afflicted asthmatic).
 I love learning about bodies, keeping up with new developments and I love just how deep our knowledge of human biology and pathology goes.
-I love the elegance with which nature ensured the myriad complex functions our bodies perform – from sexual reproduction and immunity to detoxification and above all consciousness (truly humbling when you think about it).
-To think that it managed to make all this develop from a single cell, which springs into life when a female ovum and male sperm unite, is nothing short of miraculous.
+I love the elegance with which nature ensured the myriad complex functions our bodies perform – from sexual reproduction and immunity to detoxification and above all consciousness.
+That all this arises from a single fertilised cell, which springs into life when a female ovum and male sperm unite, is nothing short of miraculous.

-This is as uncontroversial as medicine gets.
-When I say “uncontroversial” I mean that it is a fact.
-However, human sex differences are extremely controversial and they have given rise to many deeply controversial practices.
+Therefore, to say that our genetic sex is indelible and that it asserts itself biologically throughout our lives in myriad ways, is as uncontroversial as medicine gets.
+When I say “uncontroversial” I mean that it is a fact that is observed everywhere around us.
+However, human sex differences are extremely controversial culturally, and they have given rise to many deeply controversial practices.

-To illustrate: our culture has had a male sex-bias throughout history, way before we had any idea about chromosomes or genes or indeed gametes (sperm and eggs).
-Males are typically bigger, stronger and more aggressive, and they have penises and testicles which enable them to impregnate a female.
-On the other hand, females are smaller, weaker and less aggressive, and they have vaginas, uteruses and ovaries that enable them to get pregnant and birth young.
+Human culture, which is greatly influenced by human sexual dimorphism, has had a male sex-bias throughout history, long before we had any idea about chromosomes or genes or indeed gametes (sperm and eggs).
+Men are typically bigger, stronger and more aggressive, and they have penises and testicles which enable them to impregnate a female.
+On the other hand, women are smaller, weaker and less aggressive, and they have vaginas, uteruses and ovaries that enable them to get pregnant and birth young.
 They also have breasts, which secrete milk that feeds the baby in the first months or years of its life.
 These unique and different reproductive functions, and bodies that develop to support them, are both fundamental to the continuation of the human species as well as a source of incredible vulnerability for human females, both women and girls.

 Sexual coercion, or rape, is – feminists would say – a foundation of patriarchy.
 I don’t want to focus on that enormous and fundamental topic in this essay but I wanted to acknowledge it.
 Women and girls world-wide are used by men for the purposes of procreation and sexual pleasure.
-Human males also use rape to dominate and punish females (and occasionally other males too) and the mere threat of this has been enough to keep females subordinate in our society.
-This creates a sex-class hierarchy where males are dominant and enabled socially to exploit females.
+Human males also use rape to dominate and punish females (and occasionally other males too) and the mere threat of this has been enough to females subordinate in our society.
+This creates a social hierarchy called “gender”, in which males are dominant and enabled socially to exploit females.

-Men invented sex-role stereotypes of masculinity and femininity (otherwise known as “gender”) to justify this hierarchy as “innate and natural” and to absolve themselves of guilt for harming so many women and girls in the course of their lifetimes.
+Men invented sex-role – gender – stereotypes of masculinity and femininity, to justify this hierarchy as “innate and natural” and to absolve themselves of guilt for harming so many women and girls in the course of their lives.
 I do, to a degree, empathise with men and boys who are born and socialised into this system, but by and large it is women and girls who suffer disproportionately.

 In all our societies, since as far as human written records go, having a male baby was seen as preferable to having a female baby.
 This has changed somewhat in recent decades, but I don’t think it’s changed as much as we think it has.